 The gravest source of our misperceptions about humans comes from the belief that if we see a person with an adult body, then we assume that they must also possess that one adult mind we all share.
 We take the physical appearance as sufficient evidence that the person (including ourselves) possesses adult human consciousness.
-Therefore, we think that people's clearly immature, stupid, greedy, and vicious behavior must fall within the expected range of "human nature."
-This conclusion is unfounded.
+Therefore, we think that people's clearly

 In this book, I argue that the human brain can support four very different minds.
 Three minds represent immature states of consciousness in human beings: infantile, childish, and adolescent.
-Only from the healthy adult brain, though, can the Grownup mind xiii emerge, representing our true human nature, which is inherently spiritual.
+Only from the healthy adult brain, though, can the Grownup mind emerge, representing our true human nature, which is inherently spiritual.
 Afflictions to our brain prevent the brain's healthy development, leaving us stuck with a damaged brain and an immature mind.
 The history of humanity records our long struggle to heal our damaged brains and grow up.